Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Results

 \subsection{SFDA (setup 1)}

 The results from a scan of $\alpha$ are shown in Fig.~\ref{fig:alpha_scan_LR}.
 The single model scan has two main regions.
-The first, $\alpha \leq 7.5$, is where the system is poorly synchronised giving an inaccurate fit of the parameters.
-The second, above $\alpha>7.5$, is where the system is fully synchronised and recovers the \textit{true} model parameters very effectively.
+The first, for $\alpha \leq 7.5$, is where the system is poorly synchronised leading to an inaccurate fit of the parameters and an unstable median value.
+The second, where $\alpha>7.5$, is where the system is fully synchronised and recovers the true model parameters very effectively.
 SFDA has a higher onset of effective synchronisation than the single model setup, beginning at $\alpha = 11$.
-Above $\alpha=12.5$, SFDA has consistently more accurate parameter recovery than the single model setup.
+Above $\alpha=12.5$, SFDA has consistently more accurate parameter recovery than the single model setup, while the opposite holds below $\alpha=12.5$.
+The minimum error at the respective optimal $\alpha$ values are nearly identical.